 Studies conducted between 1980 and 2005 indicated that at least 76 000 birds, mostly sea ducks, were killed annually in Baltic Sea gillnets.
-This number may have declined in more recent years, probably due to the decline in sea duck populations.
+This number may have declined in more recent years, probably due to the decline in sea duck populations, but also decline in fishing effort.
 Birds that actively pursue their prey underwater were more susceptible than those that graze on the benthos.
 For three bird species (greater scaup [Aythya marila], common guillemot [Uria aalge], and long-tailed duck [Clangula hyemalis]), gillnet bycatch could pose a threat.
+Relatively high bycatch rates in nets in 2018 involved the Great cormorant Phalacrocorax carbo in the third quarter in the East of Gotland and Gulf of Riga (0.71 specimens per monitored days-at-sea).